jonkoops/kjs-playground/README.md

 pnpm install
 ```

+You will also need to download and install [Podman](https://podman.io/) to run the Keycloak server.
+Alternatively, you can run the Keycloak server by downloading the latest version from [the website](https://www.keycloak.org/downloads).

 ### Firefox

 If you are using Firefox you'll want to set `privacy.antitracking.enableWebcompat` to `false` in `about:config`.
 This disables web compatibility features, to ensure to ensure full compatibility with the [State Partitioning](https://developer.mozilla.org/en-US/docs/Web/Privacy/State_Partitioning) mechanism.